 Nitpicks: The one thing I would nitpick is that if I were Picard, I would have ordered Worf to do the transfusion.
 When you weigh Worf’s hatred against a Federation/Romulan war…yeah, he’s getting in there and doing it.
 Of course if he had the episode would not have been as good, so there you go.
 Okay I guess there’s two things: what kind of a name for a planet is Galorndon Core?

 Overall Impression: There is very little fat in this episode, every single scene is advancing the plot.
 This is just the latest in a string of good episodes, and I enjoyed every minute of it.
-I love that this episode explores Geordi a bit more, and something TNG rarely did was do two character-centric episodes of the same character.
+I love that this episode explores Geordi a bit more, and something TNG rarely did was do two character-centric episodes of the same character back to back.
 You’d think the audience might not like it but I loved it, in fact I didn’t even notice it until now, 20-some years later.
 I love that Geordi is in a survival situation and has to depend on his ‘enemy’ and vice versa.
 I absolutely love that Worf let the Romulan die, that was frankly ground-breaking for the time.
 I don’t know any show that was doing stuff like TNG was, and it will only continue as we progress through this season and the series.
 I rate this episode 4 out of 5 stars.

 Behind the Scenes/Trivia: Lots of stuff here.
 For those who watch classic movies the plot here is directly lifted from The Defiant Ones, which is just an outstanding film starring Sidney Poitier and Tony Curtis.
 I recommend it to everyone.
 Originally Troi was supposed to be stranded on the planet with Geordi in an early draft, actually doing stuff, but later on they cut her almost completely out of the episode.
 This would be the case for her until well into season five, unfortunately.
 You can thank Michael Piller for the decision to have Worf let Patakh die, a lot of the writing staff and Michael Dorn resisted it, calling Piller early one morning afraid they were destroying his character but it was the right decision.
 Rick Berman supported and in retrospect Dorn changed his mind too.
 After about six episodes with short hair, Dr. Crusher’s locks have finally grown out to the length they will be for the rest of the series.
 Strangely, her hair is short again in the next episode, so they must have given her a different wig.
 The cast members with red uniforms get the new and permanent uniforms that Patrick Stewart was wearing in the previous episode, but the gold uniforms are unchanged.
 Maybe they’re phasing them in, I dunno.
 This is one of only about three episodes where we get to see through Geordi’s visor.
 The other two are Heart of Glory and The Mind’s Eye.
 John Snyder, who plays Bochra, will be seen again in the episode The Masterpiece Society.
 Andreas Katsulas is a pretty well-known actor: he played the one-armed arm in Harrison Ford’s The Fugitive, and he played G’Kar pretty frickin’ awesomely in Babylon 5.
 Finally, Brannon Braga, an excellent writer who would join the show next year got hooked on TNG (and Star Trek in general) because of this episode, which is cool.